lexruee/tentacle_pi/README.md

 # Tentacle Pi

-Tentacle Pi is my little open source project for writing C drivers and Python Bindings for I2C sensors.
+Tentacle Pi is my little open source project for writing C drivers and Python bindings for I2C sensors.

 Right know some drivers might be buggy (e.g. AM2315) and there is no